bastianbeggel/hasskef/README.md

 media_player:
    - platform: kefwireless
      host: 192.168.x.x # change to the IP of you speaker, no autodetection yet
      name: MyLS50W # optional, the name you want to see in Home Assistant
+     turn_on_service: switch.turn_on # optional, place a HA service to call in here: domain.service
+     turn_on_service_data: '{"entity_id": "switch.some_switch"}' # optional, place the service data in here.
+Must be in quotation marks (').
+Must be one line
 ```

 ##Limitations